Heart valve disease

 Coping and support

-If you have heart valve disease, here are some ways to help you manage your condition and thrive:
+If you have heart valve disease, here are some ways to manage your condition and thrive:

 - Get support.
-Connecting with friends and family or a support group is a good way to reduce stress.
+Connect with friends and family or join a support group.
 You may find that talking about your concerns with others in similar situations can help.

 - Manage stress.
 Find ways to help reduce emotional stress.
-Getting more exercise, practicing mindfulness, and connecting with others in support groups are some ways to reduce and manage stress.
-If you have anxiety or depression, talk to your health care team about strategies to help.
+Some ideas are to get more exercise, practice mindfulness, and connect with others in support groups.
+If you have anxiety or depression, talk with your healthcare team about strategies to help.

 Preparing for an appointment